fukuda-lab/atrica/README.md

 	// Firefox-based browsers only
 	firefox.install(privacyBadger);
 ```
-Unfortunately, to my knowledge, chromium does not offer any way to install an extension permanently.
+Unfortunately, to my knowledge, chromium does not offer any way to install an extension permanently programmatically.
 However you can quickly and easily do it manually (see next paragraph)

 #### Manual extension installation and configuration